 Tiny farming: Tools

 These TFB posts all deal in some way with tools, machinery and materials for small-scale farming.
-The equipment used in large-scale agriculture is simply too big, and most of the gear used in home gardens is too small or lightweight… Tiny farming (and really big gardening) requires its own special tools…
+The equipment used in large-scale agriculture is simply too big or too expensive, and most home gardening tools don’t work efficiently on larger jobs or are break easily.
+Tiny farming on plots up to two or three acres requires its own special gear…

 [From 6-Jul-2012] Always satisfying to fill up the Kubota compact tractor.
 A little under five gallons of diesel does the trick.
 It’s quite amazing what you can do on just one tank, like till up 2-3 acres with fuel to spare.
 Depending on what’s going on, I’ll use somewhere between three and six tanks in a season, so for the amount of work the tiny tractor does, the oil-reliant portion of the program is really kinda small.

 [From 11-May-2013] Shrouded against the cold: Not much to look at, but nice for the tomatoes, peppers and other seedlings on the tables underneath.
 It’s a double layer of medium weight floating row cover, tried and true, a familiar spring sight in the unheated greenhouse, good for a few degrees of protection in the forecast overnight near-freeze.
 Three days of chilly nights, they say.